Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 ### What You Will Build
 - An End to End Semi-Structured Data Process
 - A Harmonized (Silver) and Analytics (Gold) View
-- An Executive Worthy Bar Chart
+- An Executive-Worthy Bar Chart

 ## Creating a Worksheet and Copying in our SQL
 Duration: 1